Consider this hypothetical situation:

 We answer that question in this article.
 So read on.

-And don’t forget to download our free Guide to MSHA Training at the bottom of this article.
+And don’t forget to download our free Guide to MSHA Training.

 So what do you think the answer is?
 Yes or no?